Adhemar da Silva: Later career

 He obtained his physical education degree from the Escola Preparatória de Cadetes do Exército (Preparatory School of Cadets of the Brazilian Army) in 1968.
 He received his law degree from the Federal University of Rio de Janeiro in 1968.
 He received his public relations degree from the Faculdade Cásper Líbero in 1990.
 Surprisingly, he pursued an interest to study public relations at the age of 60.
 He worked for the diplomatic service as Brazil's cultural attache in Lagos, Nigeria from 1964 to 1967.

 He also worked as a newspaper columnist and as a television commentator in athletics.
 He also mentored Brazilian sports administrators including the former sports minister of Brazil Carlos Melles in 2000.
 He also launched programs for deprived children to groom them to take up sports in order to ensure social advancement for children and to safeguard them from violence and drugs.

 Death

-He died on 12 January 2001 at the age of 73 due to heart attack.
-He was also an active smoker and he gave up smoking only two years prior to his death.
-He was also suffering from diabetes and pneumonia.
+Adhemar died of a heart attack on 12 January 2001, aged 73.
+He had quit smoking only two years prior and was also suffering from diabetes and pneumonia.